Closures & Hours Changes

 Prognosis and Survival

-Regardless of stage, the current prognosis for patients with SCLC is unsatisfactory despite improvements in diagnosis and therapy made during the past 25 years.
-Without treatment, SCLC has the most aggressive clinical course of any type of pulmonary tumor, with median survival from diagnosis of only 2 to 4 months.
+Regardless of stage, the current prognosis for patients with SCLC is unsatisfactory despite improvements in diagnosis and therapy during the past 25 years.
+Without treatment, SCLC has the most aggressive clinical course of any type of pulmonary tumor, with a median survival from diagnosis of only 2 to 4 months.
 About 10% of the total population of SCLC patients remains free of disease during the 2 years from the start of therapy, which is the time period during which most relapses occur.
-Even these patients, however, are at risk of dying from lung cancer (both small and non-small cell types).
-The overall survival at 5 years is 5% to 10%.[1,20,21,22]
+However, even these patients are at risk of dying from lung cancer (both small and non-small cell types).
+The overall survival rate at 5 years is 5% to 10%.[1,20,21,22]

-Improved long-term survival in patients with LD has been shown with combined-modality therapy.[24,26][Level of evidence: 1iiA] Although long-term survivors have been reported among patients who received either surgery or chemotherapy alone, chemotherapy combined with thoracic radiation therapy (TRT) is considered the standard of care.
-Adding TRT increases absolute survival by approximately 5% over chemotherapy alone.[26,28] The optimal timing of TRT relative to chemotherapy has been evaluated in multiple trials and meta-analyses with the weight of evidence suggesting a small benefit to early TRT.[1,29,30][Level of evidence: 1iiA]
+Improved long-term survival in patients with LD has been shown with combined-modality therapy.[24,26][Level of evidence A1] Although long-term survivors have been reported among patients who received either surgery or chemotherapy alone, chemotherapy combined with thoracic radiation therapy (TRT) is considered the standard of care.
+Adding TRT increases absolute survival by approximately 5% over chemotherapy alone.[26,28] The optimal timing of TRT relative to chemotherapy has been evaluated in multiple trials and meta-analyses, with the weight of evidence suggesting a small benefit to early TRT.[1,29,30][Level of evidence A1]

-Prophylactic cranial radiation prevents central nervous system recurrence and can improve survival in patients with good performance status who have had a complete response or a very good partial response to chemoradiation in LD or chemotherapy in ED.[31,32][Level of evidence: 1iiA]
+Prophylactic cranial radiation prevents central nervous system recurrence and can improve survival in patients with good performance status who have had a complete response or a very good partial response to chemoradiation in LD or chemotherapy in ED.[31,32][Level of evidence A1]

 Thoracic radiation may also improve long-term outcomes for these patients.